-In June 2023, we signed an agreement with Bain Capital Special Situations to sell an approximately 20% minority stake in our IMS Nanofabrication GmbH (IMS) business, a business within our IFS operating segment.
-Following the closure of the transaction, which is expected to occur in the third quarter of 2023, we will continue to consolidate the results of IMS into our consolidated financial statements.
-The transaction is expected to accelerate the innovation of critical technologies and foster deeper cross-industry collaboration.
+In August 2023, we closed an agreement to sell a 20% minority stake in our IMS Nanofabrication GmbH (IMS) business, a business within our IFS operating segment, to Bain Capital Special Situations (Bain Capital).
+Net proceeds resulting from the sale were \$849 million and our capital in excess of par value increased by \$591 million, net of tax.
+We continue to consolidate the results of IMS into our consolidated financial statements.